Lawrence-Krukrubo/Understanding_Multiple_Linear_Regression/README.md

 <h4>1.
 Exploring Real-World Data</h4>

 We shall use the Fuel consumption rating data set for car sales in Canada.
-See [link to download](https://open.canada.ca/data/en/dataset/98f1a129-f628-4ce4-b24d-6f16bf24dd64).
+See [link to download](https://open.canada.ca/data/en/dataset/98f1a129-f628-4ce4-b24d-6f16bf24dd64) from open-canada website.
+If you want the raw CSV file, you can read it straight to pandas from this alternate [link](https://raw.githubusercontent.com/Blackman9t/Machine_Learning/master/Original_2000_2014_Fuel_Consumption_Ratings.csv).

 **Tasks Include:**